Holding Space Support Groups

 The Institute welcomes people of all gender identities, cultures, racial groups, socio-economic experiences, family structures, sexual orientations, and parenting experiences.

-Each Holding Space Support Group is 6-weeks in length.
+Holding Space Support Groups are 6-weeks in length.
 Participants gather for 2-hour sessions each week.
-All of the following groups will be led in English.
-Support groups led in Spanish are forthcoming.

 Each group is $120 per 6-week session.